 Former Indiana University Foundation Employee Sentenced to One Year in Federal Prison for Embezzling More Than $326,000 in Donations

-This case was investigated by the United States Secret Service.
+This case was investigated by the United States Postal Inspection Service and United States Secret Service.
+These agencies were also assisted by the Indiana Secretary of State.